-The 4th graders had such a FUN week learning so many things!
+The students worked so very hard this week!
+I am so proud of their effort and hard work on their MAPS Math Test this week.
+All the students crushed it and showed SO MUCH GROWTH!
 Thank you for your continued support at home with your child.
 Please continue to read below to see what students have learned and will be learning next week.

 This Week in Room 12

 In Reading, students reviewed comprehension skills in both fiction and non-fiction genres.
 The students read interesting stories called “A Ghost Town in Dahlonega” and “Batter Up Next Time”.
 I am very proud of the students and their ability to remember to highlight evidence and eliminate incorrect answer choices.
 Also, the class continues to do a great job stopping and jotting to help identify the main idea of paragraphs.

 In Math, students took their MAPS Math Spring Test.
 Also, students reviewed how to order, compare, add & subtract decimals, and write decimals & decimals from pictures.
 Our class also reviewed how to order, round, compare, add, and subtract fractions, too.
 The students are continuing to review how to solve math word problems.
 You Tube videos are ready to view to help practice and solve math problems.

 In Writing, students continued to work on their April calendar writing.
 Each student was given a choice on which writing prompt to choose.
 Then students worked on a circle map, flow map and a rough draft.
 Students were able to edit and proofread their writing when typing their final copy in Google Docs.
 With each week that passes, these students continue to better their writing skills.